Reference Design

 Post fabrication design evaluation

-The aim for the evaluation environment for nanoSoC based fabricated ASIC die was to provide a low cost test board that also mirrors the design verification environment, simplifying adoption and extension for any project.
+The evaluation environment for nanoSoC based fabricated ASIC die uses a low cost test board that aims to mirror the design verification environment, simplifying adoption and extension for any project.
 The board uses two inexpensive RP2040 chips.
 One provides a Serial Wire Debug (SWD) and UART debugger interface, used to monitor internal status and debug nanoSoC system.
 The other configures and interfaces to the nanoSoC system.
 The RP2040 PIO interfaces allow for custom data transfers, enabling communication via the FT1248 interface of nanoSoC to load code and data from the micro-SD Card or to display results and measurements of system performance via a small LED screen.

 Reference Design Comparison Table